Burger King: Structure and operations

-Burger King Holdings is the parent company of Burger King, also known as Burger King Corporation and abbreviated BKC, and is a Delaware corporation formed on July 23, 2002.
-A subsidiary, it derives its income from several sources, including property rental and sales through company owned restaurants; however, a substantial portion of its revenue is dependent on franchise fees.
-During the transitional period after the acquisition of the company by 3G Capital, Burger King's board of directors was co-chaired by John W. Chidsey, formerly CEO and chairman of the company, and Alex Behring, managing partner of 3G Capital.
-By April 2011, the new ownership completed the restructuring of Burger King's corporate management and Chidsey tendered his resignation, leaving Behring as CEO and chair.
+Burger King Holdings was the parent company of Burger King when it went public in 2002.
+Burger King derived its income from several sources, including property rental and sales through company owned restaurants; however, a substantial portion of its revenue was dependent on franchise fees.
+During the transitional period after 3G Capital acquired the company, Burger King's board of directors was co-chaired by John W. Chidsey, formerly CEO and chairman of the company, and Alex Behring, managing partner of 3G Capital.
+By April 2011, the new ownership had completed the restructuring of Burger King's corporate management and Chidsey tendered his resignation, leaving Behring as CEO and chair.

-The company operates approximately 40 subsidiaries globally that oversee franchise operations, acquisitions and financial obligations such as pensions.
-One example of a subsidiary is Burger King Brands, Inc. which is responsible for the management of Burger King's intellectual properties.
-A wholly owned subsidiary established in 1990, Burger King Brands owns and manages all trademarks, copyrights and domain names used by the restaurants in the United States and Canada.
-It is also responsible for providing marketing and related services to the parent company.
+Burger King Corporation is currently an independently operated subsidiary of RBI.
+RBI's present organizational structure includes five primary segments: Tim Hortons, Burger King, Firehouse Subs, Popeyes Louisiana Kitchen and International.
+International encompasses the aggregated outcomes from the operations of each brand outside the United States and Canada.

+Josh Kobza, the CEO of RBI, was appointed in 2023.
+Before taking over as CEO in February 2023, Kobza served as CFO, CTO, and COO of RBI.
+Tom Curtis, the president of Burger King U.S. and Canada, was appointed in 2021 and oversees the operation of the Burger King Corporation in the United States and Canada.

-In 2011, the majority of Burger King restaurants, approximately 90%, were privately held franchises.
-In North America, Burger King Corporation is responsible for licensing operators and administering of stores.
-Internationally, the company often pairs with other parties to operate locations or it will outright sell the operational and administrative rights to a franchisee which is given the designation of master franchise for the territory.
+In North America, Burger King Corporation is responsible for licensing operators and administering stores.
+Internationally, the company often pairs with other parties to operate locations, or it will outright sell the operational and administrative rights to a franchisee which is given the designation of master franchise for the territory.
 The master franchise will then be expected to sub-license new stores, provide training support, and ensure operational standards are maintained.
 In exchange for the oversight responsibilities, the master franchise will receive administrative and advertising support from Burger King Corporation to ensure a common marketing scheme.
 The 3G Capital ownership group announced in April 2011 that it would begin divesting itself of many corporate owned locations with the intent to increase the number of privately held restaurants to 95%.
-As of 2016, the percentage of privately owned Burger King establishments grew to 99.5%.
+In 2016, the percentage of privately owned Burger King establishments grew to 99.5%.
+RBI maintains that approximately 100% of Burger King franchises are privately held restaurants.